ServiceObjects/address-validation-us-3/address-validation-us-3-dot-net/REST/readme.md

 ## GetBestMatches Request URLs (Query String Parameters)

 #### *Important - Use query string parameters for all inputs.
-Do not use path parameterssince it will lead to errors due to optional parameters and special character issues.**
+Do not use path parameters since it will lead to errors due to optional parameters and special character issues.**

 ### JSON